 Echinacea

-Long studied for its ability to boost the immune response by increasing cell activity, echinacea leaf here makes the tea more tasty as well as suitable for fighting colds and flus.
+Echinacea tea has long been studied for its ability to boost the immune response by increasing white blood cells and it these cells that fight infection in the body.
+The root is often used but is tougher to Echinacea leaf here makes the tea more tasty as well as suitable for fighting colds and flus.

 Lemon Balm

-Lemon balm does indeed provide a nice flavor but goes so much further.
+Lemon balm does indeed provide a nice flavor and it is high antimicrobial properties and antibacterial properties.
+The combination of flavor and medicinal properties allows it to do double duty.
 A nervine, lemon balm can further aid calmness and sleep.
 It has been studied for its ability to stimulate an immune response making it ideal for fighting colds.

 Licorice Root